pitthexai/ML_Fairness_Explainability_Cancer_Survivability/README.md

 <p align="justify">This contribution is fully explained in the following manuscript, which is under review now at the <a href="https://eccb2024.fi/" target="_blank">ECCB 2024</a>.
 Any publication using this GitHub repo would require to cite the following work:
 <p align="justify">
 <strong>[1]</strong> Kamble et al. Machine Learning Fairness and Explainability in Stage-Specific Cancer Survivability Prediction.
 ECCB 2024.
 (Under Review now)</p>

-## Acknowledgment
-The authors thank the anonymous reviewers for their valuable suggestions.
-This work was supported in part by Oracle Cloud credits and related resources provided by Oracle for Research.

 ## Contact Information
 For any queries, reach out to Dr. Ahmad P. Tafti (tafti.ahmad@pitt.edu).